Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse

 \subsection{Figure of Merit}

 State fidelity is used as a metric to measure the similarity between two quantum states.
-We use Equation~\ref{eq:fidelity} and Equation~\ref{eq:norm-fidelity}, as defined by Lubinski et. al.~\cite{norm_fidelity}, to compute the state fidelity for noisy simulations.
-State fidelity is evaluated by computing the inner product of the qubit Statevectors between ideal and noisy results.
-For identical quantum states, the fidelity is one, whereas fidelity is zero for two completely different (orthogonal) states.
+We use Equation~\ref{eq:fidelity} and Equation~\ref{eq:norm-fidelity}, as defined by Lubinski et al.~\cite{norm_fidelity}, to compute the state fidelity for noisy simulations.
+State fidelity is evaluated by computing the inner product of the state vectors between ideal and noisy results.
+State fidelity ranges from 0 to 1, where 1 indicates identical quantum states and 0 denotes completely different (orthogonal) states.

-One problem with the fidelity metric is that $F_s$ is not 0 when the output is completely random, i.e. the $P_\text{output}$ is uniform.
-To address this, we use the normalized fidelity metric, as defined by Hashim et. al.~\cite{norm_fidelity1} and Lubinski et. al.~\cite{norm_fidelity}, as shown below:
+One problem with the fidelity metric is that $F_s$ is not 0 when the output is completely random, i.e., the $P_\text{output}$ is uniform.
+To address this, we use the normalized fidelity metric, as defined by Hashim et al.~\cite{norm_fidelity1} and Lubinski et al.~\cite{norm_fidelity}, shown below.

-For quantum simulators that \emph{do not} model noise, we can evaluate the accuracy of a framework by first running the circuit on an ideal reference simulator and then running the same circuit on the proposed simulator, and computing their output similarity.
-This methodology is used by several prior works~\cite{cutqc,full_state_compression}.
-Unfortunately, to quantify the accuracy of \qtree, we can not directly use normalized fidelity.
-This is because \qtree is designed to accelerate noisy quantum circuit simulations.
-Even on the baseline simulator, we may not get identical output distributions with the same `N' shots due to the probabilistic nature of noise.
-Therefore, for a fair comparison, we first calculate a reference normalized fidelity using the baseline simulator and compare it with the normalized fidelity of \qtree.
-Closely matched normalized fidelity values show the baseline result and \qtree result are interchangeable.
+For simulators lacking noise modeling, accuracy is assessed by comparing their output similarity to an ideal reference simulator, as seen in prior studies~\cite{cutqc,full_state_compression}.
+However, directly applying normalized fidelity to \qtree is challenging due to the probabilistic errors in baseline noisy simulators.
+To accurately estimate the error in simulation, we compute a reference normalized fidelity using the baseline noisy simulator and compare it with \qtree's.